zzc-1998/NR-3DQA/README.md

 pip install scikit-image
 ```

-And the documentation for h5py can be found at [https://docs.h5py.org/en/stable/].

 ## Demo
 The **demo.py** includes a demo for the feature extraction of colored point cloud and we provide with a colored point cloud sample **hhi_5.ply**.